Yellow and Blue

 - Have your child pour some yellow paint into the zip-top plastic bag.

-- Help him seal the bag, then encourage him to squish and squeeze the bag with his hands until the paints get mixed together.
+- Help him seal the bag, then encourage him to squish and squeeze the bag with his hands until the paint is thoroughly mixed together.
 Watch as the paint turns green!
 Explain that yellow and blue are primary colors and when they're combined, they make green.
 Does he know what colors make orange?
 How about purple?

 - Once the painting is dry, hang it up in a prominent place so everyone can enjoy it.